BirdSleuth Ambassadors are passionate educators who share BirdSleuth with their colleagues.

 Planning to go to a conference for science teachers or environmental educators?
 Consider sharing BirdSleuth at your booth or in a presentation!
 To fulfill this role, you should be familiar with BirdSleuth and the educational resources offered by the Cornell Lab of Ornithology.

 If you think BirdSleuth is great, and want to share it with your colleague, or if you are a professor who mentors pre-service teachers…consider spreading the word about BirdSleuth!

 However you’d like to get involved, BirdSleuth supports you by:

 - Providing a customizable PowerPoint show for presentations

 - Handling workshop advertisement and registration if desired

-- Giving you resources to distribute, such as brochures and flyers
+- Giving you resources to distribute, such as brochures and handouts

 - Offering advice on workshop topics or staffing a successful booth

 - Advising you on possible funding sources